ComNets-Bremen/ops-on-the-bench/README.md

 - Accessing `/omnetppManager/get-profile-parameter/` as a logged in admin user returns a json object containing all User profile parameters.
 This is mainly meant for debugging.
-- Accessing `/omnetppManager/get-profile-parameter/` with the three HTTP-headers `HTTP-X-HEADER-TOKEN`, `HTTP-X-HEADER-SERVER-ID` and `HTTP-X-HEADER-USER` set will return the values as json for the given server only.
+- Accessing `/omnetppManager/get-profile-parameter/` with the HTTP-header`HTTP-X-HEADER-USER` set, will return the values as json for the given server only.

 This can be tested using `curl`:
-    curl -H "HTTP-X-HEADER-SERVER-ID: <SERVER_ID>" -H "HTTP-X-HEADER-TOKEN: <TOKEN>" -H "HTTP-X-HEADER-USER: <USER>" <SERVER_ADDRESS>/omnetppManager/get-server-config/
+    curl -H "HTTP-X-HEADER-USER: <USER>" <SERVER_ADDRESS>/omnetppManager/get-profile-config/

-Token and server ID are configured in the table `Server Config`, the key-value-pairs in `Server Config Values`.
 User instance is obtained from the in built User model in django, User profile is configured in the table 'UserProfile',  the key-value-pairs are in `User Profile Parameters`.